elibattistoni/course-fe-js-unit-testing/03-testing-basics/03-testing-basics.md

 if you run:
 `npm run test:watch`
 you enter the watch mode: it executes the tests, but it keeps watching the tests files, just like when we run a development server during development, which watches our source code files and therefore also reloads a page if we change the source code.

+# Test suites to organize the tests and organize the tests outputs
+see **validation.test.js**